“The only rules are the ones dictated by the laws of physics. Everything else is a recommendation.” — Walter Isaacson/Elon Musk

 Micro-targeting is certainly a place for Big Data to shine.
 That said the problem to be solved and the confidence in the validity and reliability of the data must ascertained.

-Society faces some real challenges with how we manage, analysis and decide using data.
-This is but one example, where old methods are no longer valid.
+Society faces some real challenges with how we manage, analyze and decide using data.
+This is but one example where old methods no longer produce valid and reliable results.
 How will you and your organization go forward?

 For More Information